- Destinations AsiaCaribbeanEurope

 Overnight stay with breakfast in Reykjavík, Iceland

-And just like that, you've made a full circle around Iceland and discovered the beauty of this fairytale land.
-Did you understand why we were referring it to the land of elves and trolls?
-Did you see shoebox-size, colorful houses for the little spirits nestled among nature, along streets, or even in front gardens?
+And just like that, you’ve made a full circle around Iceland and discovered the beauty of this fairytale land.
+Did you understand why we were referring to the land of elves and trolls?
+Did you see colorful houses for the little spirits nestled among nature, along streets, or even in front gardens?
 These are built when new roads are constructed, and the original dwellings of the elves and trolls have to move.
-There’s also a special representative who checks the areas beforehand!
-The Icelanders really believe in the little creatures.
+There’s also a unique representative who checks the areas beforehand!
+The Icelanders believe in the little creatures.

 At Keflavík Airport, you will return your rental car and say goodbye to this beautiful country.
 We hope you will remember the beauties of Iceland forever and share stories about their elves, trolls, waterfalls, and endless landscapes.